operator == method

 Compares this graph to another object for equality.
 Two RDF graphs are equal if they contain the same set of triples, regardless of the order in which they were added.

-This implementation treats RDF graphs as sets rather than lists, which aligns with the semantic definition of RDF graphs in the specification.
+This implementation treats RDF graphs as sets rather than lists, which aligns with the syntactic definition of RDF graphs in the specification.

 Implementation